 I nodded my head and pretended I felt this same enthusiasm.
 Really, though, my thought balloon said something like:

-A movie?
-Well this is a book.
+this is a book.
 A BOOK!
 It’s already better than a movie!
 It makes its own movie, right inside your head…

 I share all this, good reader, to acknowledge the hypocrisy of my following first comment on Robert Finch’s debut novel: